ESP32 Bluetooth Low Energy (BLE) using Arduino IDE

 Conclusion

-Through this article, we have learned about BLE module of ESP32 Bluetooth Low Energy and some simple examples in Arduino IDE to get us started with BLE in ESP32.
+Through this article, we have learned about the BLE on ESP32 Bluetooth Low Energy and some simple examples in Arduino IDE to get us started with BLE in ESP32.

 If you find this ESP32 tutorial useful, you may like to check our other projects and tutorials: